Sangat railway station: Electrification

 Sangat railway station is situated on single track electrified Suratgarh–Bathinda line.
 It was reported in February 2020 that the electrification of the single track BG Suratgarh–Bathinda line was in progress.
 The station photographs show three electrified tracks.

 Amenities

-Sangat railway station has 1 booking windows, no enquiry office and just very basic amenities like drinking water, public toilets, sheltered area with adequate seating etc. The station had small footfall of 228 persons per day in 2018. wheelchair availability was not there for disabled persons.
+Sangat railway station has 1 booking window, no enquiry office and basic amenities like drinking water, public toilets, sheltered area with adequate seating etc. The station had small a footfall of 228 persons per day in 2018. wheelchair availability was not there for disabled persons.
 There are two platforms at the station but no foot overbridge (FOB).